Server and agent communication configuration

 Depending on the size of the initial request, this step may be omitted.
 For small requests, the body can be transferred using JMS during the previous step.

-- After the server receives the body of the request, it processes it as needed.
+- After receiving the body of the request, the server processes it as needed.

 - After processing the request, the server sends the response to the agent relay.